Solved Problem on Heat

 • Latent heat of vaporization: Lv = 540 cal/g.

-First, all ice must be heated from −10 °C to 0 °C (Figure 1), during this phase there is no phase change (the ice does not melt).
-Using the equation of heat, we have
+First, all ice must be heated from −10 °C to 0 °C (Figure 1), during this part there is no phase change (the ice does not melt).
+Using the equation of heat

 Figure 1

-The ice must melt from the solid state to the liquid, during this phase the temperature remains at 0 °C (Figure 2).
-Using the equation for latent heat, we have
+The ice must melt from the solid state to the liquid, during this part, the temperature remains at 0 °C (Figure 2).
+Using the equation for latent heat

 Figure 2

-Water must be heated from 0 °C to 100 °C (Figure 3), during this phase there is no phase change (water does not vaporize), using the expression (I)
+Water must be heated from 0 °C to 100 °C (Figure 3), during this part, there is no phase change (water does not vaporize), using the expression (I)

 Figure 3

-Water should evaporate passing from the liquid to the steam, during this phase the temperature remains at 100 °C (Figure 4), using the expression (II)
+Water should evaporate, passing from the liquid to the steam, during this part, the temperature remains at 100 °C (Figure 4), using the expression (II)

 Figure 4